Zeptile/bounce-around/README.md

 # Bounce Around #

-Bounce around is an open source mobile game that is developped in Visual C# using the Unity3D engine.
+**Bounce around is a mobile game that is developped in Visual C# using the Unity3D engine.**

 ### Checklist of features to implement ###